My Favorite Year poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping My Favorite Year against these established plot points, we can identify how Richard Benjamin utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish My Favorite Year within the comedy genre.

 Richard Benjamin's Structural Approach